 At the beginning of the year, we work on beginning sounds.
 I give students a card and have them look at the picture clue first.
 We then practice listening for the first sound in the word.
 After students say the sound, they identify what the letter is, hunt for that letter, and work on building words.
 For students that are ready to work on reading simple words, we’ll point to each sound and start to blend the word.

 All the cards are differentiated so you can meet the needs of your students.
-One set of cards has dotted letter clues for kids to simply match up the letter, while the other set has an empty box so students have to figure out the missing sound on their own.
-You can use any kid of letter tiles, letter beads, magnets etc. I found these white letter tiles on Amazon here.here.
-I have the uppercase set, but it'd be nice to get the lowercase set as well so students are building the words correctly.
+One set of cards has dotted letter clues for kids to simply match up the letter.
+The other set has an empty box so students have to figure out the missing sound on their own.
+You can use any kind of letter tiles, letter beads, magnets etc. I found these white Alphabet letter tiles (pictured above) on Amazon.

 When you are ready to teach short vowel sounds, you can whip out these middle sound cards.